Links on Android Authority may earn us a commission. Learn more.

 - Click Join Now.

 You can also click the Join Microsoft Teams Meeting link in the email invite.
-Depending on the meeting settings, you’ll either join the meeting right away or enter a waiting room until someone lets you in.
+Depending on the meeting settings, you’ll join the meeting right away or enter a waiting room until someone lets you in.

 How to share your screen in a meeting